tomcritchlow/tomcritchlow.github.io/_posts/2019-04-04-the-strategic-independent.md

 I learned about the model of Strategy & Stewardship from the [Helsinki Design Lab](http://helsinkidesignlab.org/):

 > It is common these days for one group to be involved in analysis of a problem and designing the solution (consultants) while a different group executes these ideas (contractors).
-But this disconnects an essential feedback loop
+But this disconnects an essential feedback loop{% include tufte-sn.html id="recipes" content="Page 40 of recipes for systemic change" %}

 [Page 40 of recipes for systemic change](http://www.helsinkidesignlab.org/peoplepods/themes/hdl/downloads/In_Studio-Recipes_for_Systemic_Change.pdf) from Helsinki Design Lab

 Their solution?
 Strategy and stewardship:

 > We invoke stewardship in place of words like "implement" and "execute" out of recognition that the latter imply a cleanliness or linear progression which is rarely found when working on a shared proposition in a complex environment.
 Inside a factory plans can be executed, orders implemented, and outcomes delivered, but innovations that engage with the messy reality of the social sphere do not happen so neatly.
 What we describe also goes well beyond "facilitation," which suggests that others do the important work.
 Stewardship shapes the course of innovation; it is not a neutral role.
 Think of stewardship as a form of leadership.
 One that acknowledges things will change along the way for better or for worse, therefore demanding agility over adherence to a predetermined plan.
 Many individuals who work in alliances or collaborative endeavors act as stewards almost naturally.
 If you are used to continually calibrating the goals of a project with the constraints of your context, you are practicing stewardship.
-If you maintain a constant state of opportunism and a willingness to pivot when progress on the current path is diminishing, you're a natural steward
+If you maintain a constant state of opportunism and a willingness to pivot when progress on the current path is diminishing, you're a natural steward{% include tufte-sn.html id="legileb" content="Page 15 of recipes for systemic change" %}

 [Page 15 of legible practices](http://helsinkidesignlab.org/peoplepods/themes/hdl/downloads/Legible_Practises.pdf) from Helsinki Design Lab